kevvurs/seedshare-blog/content/blog/microservices.md

 +++
-title = "Scaling Microservice Development" date = "2019-11-20"
+title = "Scaling Microservice Development" date = "2020-01-03"
 description = "organizaing against a dissonant codebase" tags = [ "software", "architecture", "microservice", "performance", "code" ] categories = [ "architecture", "work", "retail", "data" ] draft = true
 +++

 In 2019, my team was challenged with re-platforming an inventory management system (IMS).
-The previous system was the typical enterprise mash-up of legacy mainframe software and Linux VM deployments for applications written in an object-oriented language.
+The previous system was the typical enterprise mash-up of legacy mainframe software and Linux VM deployments with applications written in an object-oriented language.
 Obviously, DB2 is also involved somewhere, or everywhere.
 Our challenge was to re-platform the IMS with __microservices__ that would run in Kubernetes.
-Microservices is a loaded word that could mean a variety of things, but the 12 Factors by Adam Wiggins is as close I can come to a proper definition of the concept.
+Microservices is a loaded word that could mean a variety of things, but the [12 Factors][12] by Adam Wiggins is as close I can come to a proper definition of the concept.
 In our architecture, the applications would be developed in multiple code repositories, and each repository would have a CI/CD pipeline to build docker containers.
 Finally, these containers are blasted out into Google Kubernetes Engine using modern tools.

 The container has become the fundamental unit of deployments in cloud-native software.
 Everything must be containerized before shipping in the cloud.
 However, the IMS that used